datacamp-content-public/Application-Writing-Efficient-Python-Code-Logan-Thomas-/slides/chapter_1_c809b53dd88a8fbe0d9c61398fb6efa1.md

 ```

 `@part1`
-- %timeit also allows us to save the output as a variable
+- `%timeit` also allows us to save the output as a variable
       a = %timeit -o rand_numbs = np.random.rand(1000000)

-- This allows us to dig deeper into the execution times of each run
+- This allows us to dig deeper into the `%timeit` output
     - a.all_runs
     - a.average
     - a.best